 - Use a valid postal address (street, street number, postal code, postal area and country).

-- You can apply to up to two prioritised study programmes.
+- You can apply to one study programme.

 - Your application will be considered invalid if you have not uploaded any supporting documents within the deadline.
 Invalid applications will not be processed.

 Are you a refugee as a result of the war in Ukraine and want to apply for an international master's degree programme, please send an email to email@example.com